 Here are a few techniques I learned from my many coaches over the years, which have proven to be most effective in successful coaching:

 People are unique.
 Spend time observing your team.
 What motivates them?
 How do they communicate?

 Motivation is key for any team.
 It’s the catalyst for teams to go above and beyond their responsibilities.
 For sports, it is the idea of winning the game, taking home the trophy, being a part of something bigger than themselves.
-For a sales team, it can stem from monetary rewards, or recognition, to career growth opportunities.
-Sales coaches can leverage 1:1 meetings to understand the seller’s professional and personal goals.
-ASK QUESTIONS, and don’t be afraid to dive deeper to uncover their intrinsic values, their motivation.
+For a sales team, it can stem from monetary rewards, recognition, or career growth opportunities.
+Sales coaches can leverage 1:1 meetings to understand the sellers’ professional and personal goals.
+Ask questions, and don’t be afraid to dive deeper to uncover their intrinsic values and motivation.